-Killings of 4 Idaho students fuel online sleuths
+EXPLAINER: Killings of 4 Idaho students fuel online sleuths

 A lot of manpower and resources have been focused on the investigation.
 Idaho Gov. Brad Little has made $1 million in emergency funding available for the investigation.

 The Moscow Police Department has four detectives and dozens of officers on the case.
 The Federal Bureau of Investigation has assigned more than 40 agents, with about half stationed in Moscow.
-The Idaho State Police has about 20 investigators assisting, and several troopers patrolling the town.
+The Idaho State Police has roughly 20 investigators assisting, and several troopers patrolling the town.

 IS THERE ANY THREAT TO THE COMMUNITY?